 Price & Packaging

 An Hourglass Graphik palette will set you back US$58, which definitely isn’t cheap.
-However, given the stingy 1.2g of product you get in one of Tom Ford's Private Shadow singles, the 1.4g of shadow per shade included in the Graphik palettes - there are five shades - struck me as generous to the point of sheer benevolence.
+However, given the stingy 1.2g of product you get in one of Tom Ford's Private Shadow singles (which we've reviewed here and here, btw), the 1.4g of shadow per shade included in the Graphik palettes - there are five shades - struck me as generous to the point of sheer benevolence.

 In terms of presentation, I like the intuitive layout of the Graphik palettes.
 You can tell immediately that the colour scheme for each palette was chosen with care.
 Most eyeshadow palettes these days - at least based on my in-person visits to Sephora - feel overwhelming and disjointed.
 Too many shades, no coherent colour scheme, way too big for a normal-sized human being to use, etc. The Hourglass Graphik palettes are different.
 The shades in each palette flow together beautifully, and the choice of five different colours gives you variety without overwhelming you.
 Proof: I haven’t had to raid my stash of singles at all when using these (I'm willing to forego an inner corner highlight when it comes to Vista.
 I have eyes the size of saucers anyway, so whatever.)